-University of La Verne does accept transfer credits.
+University of La Verne accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of La Verne has a summer session, so students can earn credits during the summer.

-Around 66% of students who started college at University of La Verne graduate within six years.
+NOTE: Around 69% of students who start college at University of La Verne finish the requirements for graduation within six years.

 University of La Verne offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |IB Credits Accepted||√|

 |Summer Classes Available||√|

 Reminder: University of La Verne may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 University of La Verne has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.